rohitkjohnedu/my_yade/doc/sphinx/prog.rst

 In the ``pkg/`` directory, situation is different.
 In order to maximally ease addition of modules to yade, all ``*.cpp`` files are *automatically scanned* by CMAKE and considered for compilation.

+..
+FIXME: replace this with info about cmake -DENABLE_Something for #ifdef.
+Or something ilke that.

 Each file may contain multiple lines that declare features that are necessary for this file to be compiled::

 	YADE_REQUIRE_FEATURE(vtk);